 In partnership with The LAB Gallery and Fire Station Artists’ StudiosAlongside its suite of commissions, Sculpture Dublin has been delighted to offer the Experiment!
 Sculpture Award, a developmental award open to artists resident in Ireland who use sculpture as a primary medium.
 The Award provided a range of practical supports to an artist seeking to take creative risks within their practice, allowing them to further develop and refine their own sculptural language while pursuing new lines of enquiry.

-Experiment! is a unique opportunity for an artist to realise a piece of sculpture with support from Fire Station Artists’ Studios (FSAS) and Dublin City Council Arts Office.
+Experiment! was a unique opportunity for an artist to realise a piece of sculpture with support from Fire Station Artists’ Studios (FSAS) and Dublin City Council Arts Office.
 It sought to reward an artist who demonstrated an interest in sculptural process and materials, keeping Sculpture Dublin’s key values in mind.
 The closing date for entries was 26 March 2021, and full details of the Award are available to download here.
 The winner, Dublin-based artist Rory Tangney, received:

 - €12,000 for fees and materials for the production of new work

 - A two-week residency at Fire Station Artists’ Studios workshop facility